5: Combat

 nerve pinches, lesbian subtexts

-For Heroes based on specific characters, picking the Action Cliché is easiest of all: a Robin Hood minifig would perform Robin Hood Feats; a Hercules minifig would have Herculean Feats, and a Davy Crockett minifig would get King of the Wild Frontier Feats.
+For Heroes based on specific characters, picking the Action Cliché is easiest of all: a Robin Hood Hero would perform Robin Hood Feats; a Hercules Hero would have Herculean Feats, and a Davy Crockett Hero would get King of the Wild Frontier Feats.

 Looking across the battlefield, Manly Santa sees that VOL troops are causing trouble for his allies, the Manly Men.
 Using a Santa Feat, he reaches into his sack and pulls out... a corpse!

 It's the recently-deceased mother of of VOL Commander Leonidus!
-Positioning the corpse, Manly Santa executes a brilliant strategem.
+Positioning the corpse, Manly Santa executes a brilliant stratagem.

 It works!
 For the next turn, Leonidus and his troops are successfully distracted from fighting.